MUZZLE MAGAZINE

-Brittany Rogers, Co-Editor-in-Chief
+Brittany Rogers, Editor-in-Chief

 Brittany Rogers is a poet, mother, educator, and native Detroiter.
 She is Co-Editor-in-Chief for Muzzle Magazine, and has work published in Vinyl Poetry and Prose, Freezeray Poetry, Tinderbox Poetry, and The BreakBeat Poets: Black Girl Magic Anthology.
 Brittany is a fellow of VONA/ Voices, The Watering Hole, Poetry Incubator, and Pink Door Writing Retreat.
 Additionally, she is co-creator of A Real Poetry Unit, which brings professional development to Chicago and Detroit educators.